(RE-)DESIGN and DEVELOPMENT JOURNEY

 For whom: (re)designing a learning journey is a collaborative effort with a course content team - such as professors, lecturing/research staff - and your own project management staff and - if applicable - project officers for the European grant.

 Price: usually part of a package price with the Design Studio included.
-In the case of a MOOC, this price is already included in the budget.
+In the event of a MOOC, this price is already included in the budget.

 —